beomjookim/Algo-Problem-Solving-I/readme.md

     ★: took 20+ minutes to solve or equivalent

-    ★★: solved in second+ trial
+    ★★: solved in second+α trial

 ## LEVEL I (59 문제, 59 problems)